Fully mounted and finished "Classic" Gecho Loopsynth

-MIDI extension: If you are interested in it, please consider waiting for the upgraded version which will be available for pre‑order later this year.
+MIDI extension: If you are interested in it, please consider waiting for the upgraded version which should be available for pre‑order early next year.
 It has a dedicated 3.5mm Jack connector to be used with a break-out cable compatible with your other devices.

 Want to get informed about updates and new offers?

 No spam, newsletter sent via MailChimp.
 I will never give your address to anyone else.
 Unsubscribe link included in each mailing.

 - protective acrylic / macrolon laser cut plate

 - USB mini cable (for connecting to PC in order to download firmware updates)

 - protective pouch made of black synthetic "velvet"